arana-initiatives/agro-point-cloud-seg-pipeline/README.md

 Further, we experiment with different model iterations to further quantitatively evaluate the segmentation performance of different data processing alternatives chosen for model training.

-**`TL;DR`**: `This repository contains RandLA-Net model experiments on Fuji apple datasets for point cloud segmentation, but the training didn't converge with unavoidable overfitting issues (refer below).
+**`TL;DR`**: `This repository contains RandLA-Net model experiments on Fuji apple datasets for point cloud segmentation, but the models overfit with unavoidable dataset complexity issues (refer below).
-But, this repository definitely contains point cloud processing code that will help you in easy prototyping, and the notebooks are Google Colab compatible.`
+This repository definitely contains point cloud processing code that will help you in easy prototyping, and the notebooks are Colab ready.
+Any improvement suggestions are highly appreciated!
+Thanks!`

 <p align="center">
   <img src="pipeline-artifacts/assets/point-cloud-data-processing-pipeline.png" />